-In my nearly two decade career of writing about restaurant’s I’ve attended hundred upon hundred of restaurant openings, previews, invites, one on ones with chefs etc. It’s a true privilege, pleasure and I’m incredibly humbled to have been able to pick the brains of so many talented chefs.
+In my nearly two decade career of writing about restaurants I’ve attended hundred upon hundred of restaurant openings, previews, invites, one on ones with chefs etc. It’s a true privilege and a pleasure – I’m incredibly humbled to have been able to pick the brains of so many talented chefs.
 Mind you, some press events really stand out over those years.
+For better and worse.

 Here are some items you should consider when holding a press or media event for your restaurant.
 Along with that, my personal preferences for what makes a stand out media restaurant invite and experience.